 Alcoholism is a chronic disease.
 “Chronic” means that it lasts for a long time or it causes problems again and again.
 The main treatment for alcoholism is to stop drinking alcohol.
-This can be difficult, because most people who are alcoholics still feel a strong desire for alcohol even after they stop drinking.
+This can be difficult.
+Most people who are alcoholics still feel a strong desire for alcohol even after they stop drinking.

 Naltrexone is a medicine that reduces your desire for alcohol.
+It comes under the brand names ReVia or Vivitrol.
 After you quit drinking, naltrexone may help you stay sober for a long time.
-This medicine is not a complete cure for alcoholism, but it can help you stop drinking while you get any other treatments that your doctor recommends.
+This medicine is not a complete cure for alcoholism.
+But it can help you stop drinking while you get any other treatments that your doctor recommends.

 How does naltrexone work?

-Naltrexone blocks the parts of your brain that “feel” pleasure when you use alcohol and narcotics.
-When these areas of the brain are blocked, you feel less need to drink alcohol, and you can stop drinking more easily.
-Unlike disulfiram, another medicine that is sometimes used to treat alcoholism, naltrexone does not make you feel sick if you drink alcohol while taking it.
+When you use alcohol and narcotics, parts of your brain make you feel pleasure and intoxication.
+Naltrexone blocks these parts of the brain.
+When these areas are blocked, you feel less need to drink alcohol.
+You don’t feel the “high” sensation that makes you want to drink.
+This helps you stop drinking more easily.
+Disulfiram (brand name Antabuse) is another medicine that is sometimes used to treat alcoholism.
+But unlike disulfiram, naltrexone does not make you feel sick if you drink alcohol while taking it.

 What should I know before starting treatment with naltrexone?

-Because naltrexone blocks the brain areas where narcotics and alcohol work, you should be careful not to take any narcotics, such as codeine, morphine or heroin, while you are taking naltrexone.
+Naltrexone blocks the brain areas where narcotics and alcohol work.
+So you should be careful not to take any narcotics while you are taking naltrexone.
+These include codeine, morphine, or heroin.
 Do not take any cough medicine with codeine in it while you are taking naltrexone.
 Naltrexone can cause or worsen withdrawal symptoms in people who take narcotics.
 You must stop taking all narcotics 7 to 10 days before you start taking naltrexone.

-You shouldn’t take naltrexone if you’re pregnant, so talk about birth control options with your doctor.
-It’s not known if naltrexone goes into breast milk, so you should not breastfeed while you’re taking it.
+You shouldn’t take naltrexone if you’re pregnant.
+Talk about birth control options with your doctor.
+It’s not known if naltrexone goes into breast milk.
+Do not breastfeed while you’re taking it.